-25. Local authorities and statutory bodies are normally involved in making mixed supplies and supplies in relation to R & E functions.
+25. Local authorities and statutory bodies are normally involved in making mixed supplies and supplies in relation to R&E functions.
 It is a question of business or non-business supply.
 Mixed supply occurs when the supply consists of both taxable and exempt supply.
 Renting out of halls, sport facilities, are examples of taxable supplies.
 Renting out flat dwellings is an example of exempt supply.
-Please refer to the GST (Exempt Supply) Order 2014 for a full list of the exempt supplies.
+(Please refer to the GST (Exempt Supply) Order 2014 for a full list of the exempt supplies).

-- 26. When they provide supplies as stated clearly in their enactment, by-laws, which are R & E in nature, they are deemed to be making a non-business supply and such supply is treated as out of scope of GST.
+- 26. If the local authorities and statutory bodies provide supplies as stated clearly in their state ordinance and by-laws, which are R&E functions, they are deemed to be making a non-business supply and such supply is treated as out of scope of GST.
 If private or business supplies are also offered, the normal GST rules will apply. - 27.
-However, if the R & E functions are outsourced to third parties, the supply of goods and services are subject to GST.
-Examples are garbage collection and sewerage services.
+If the R&E functions are outsourced to third parties, the supply of goods and services are subject to GST such as garbage collection and sewerage services.
 In this case the company appointed by the Local Authority has to charge GST on the services provided to the Local Authority.
 The Local Authority, if a registered person, is entitled to claim back input tax incurred.